yy0691/Prompt-CTF/DEPLOYMENT.md

 ## ✅ Verification
 1. Open the deployed app.
+2. Open the Browser Console (F12).
+3. If configured correctly, you should not see "Supabase keys missing" warnings.
-2. Click **Connect with Linux.do**.
+4. Click **Connect with Linux.do**.
-3. You should be redirected to Linux.do, authorize, and return logged in.
+5. You should be redirected to Linux.do, authorize, and return logged in.